dapperfu/matlab_ProtectedReverseEngineering/README.md

 ## Legal

-If you read the fine print of where ever you got the .p file, you probably shouldn't do this:
+If you read the fine print of where ever you got the .p file, you probably shouldn't do this.

 ![](.notacop.jpg)